skychwang/Reddit-Personality/README.md

 # Current State of project

-Stats work, summary done omg it works
+Stats work, summary, likely unlikely done omg done all on program AND it works
-likely/unlikely format done

 # To-Do-List

 Get likely/unlikely done.
 Improve on the currently used method of getting around $http.get's asynchronous nature by using javascript $timeout; find a better way.
 Complete documentation and readme, push for v1.0 release.